sftgunner/edinplus-integration/README.md

 ### Channel naming

->:warning: Channel naming convention is likely to change
+>:warning: Channel naming convention may change in the future

+Lighting and relay channels are assigned to their own device in HomeAssistant so that they can each be assigned to their own room.
+By contrast, keypads are kept as one HomeAssistant device for all 10 buttons, as these will always be in the same room.

 Output channels are named as "{area} {channel name}" (e.g. "Living Room downlighters"), and will automatically be assigned to a HomeAssistant area with the same name as the eDIN+ room.